farispriadi/farispriadi.github.io/_docs/05-configuration.md

 Then run `bundle install`.

-Now that the plugin is installed, change `type` to `jekyll-archives` and apply the following [configurations](https://github.com/jekyll/jekyll-archives/blob/master/docs/configuration.md):
+Now that the plugin is installed, change `type` to `jekyll-archives` and apply the following:

 ```yaml
 category_archive: